quantsquills/meetups/.github/ISSUE_TEMPLATE/event_checklist.md

 * [ ] Schedule appropriate tweets for promotion (in TweetDeck)
 * [ ] Schedule appropriate FB posts for promotion
+* Notify event partners about the event topic for cross promotion
+  * [ ] Women In Media

 ## 1 week out